 Urinary tract infections may also be referred to as cystitis and urethritis depending on which part of the urinary tract is infected (bladder or urethra respectively).
 They are more common and more easily treatable in women than in men, simply because women have shorter urethras and it is easier for bacteria to build up there.

 Signs to look out for are urinary frequency and incontinence, pain on passing urine, fevers, and feeling generally unwell.
 You are more likely to get a UTI if you have been through menopause, have diabetes, have a urinary catheter, or have a weak immune system.
-UTIs are commonly caused by sex, so it is important to urinate within 30 minutes of having sex.
-Some people get UTIs after every sexual encounter, in these cases showering after sex (for you) before sex (for you and your partner) and staying well-hydrated may work as effective preventatives.
+UTIs are commonly caused by sex, so it is important to urinate as soon as possible after having sex.2 Some people get UTIs after every sexual encounter, in these cases showering after sex (for you) before sex (for you and your partner) and staying well-hydrated may work as effective preventatives.

 The brain and spine send signals to the bladder to store or get rid of urine and different environmental and psychological states can influence this process.
 So, depending on your surroundings or your emotional state, you may suddenly feel as if you need to urinate urgently.
 If this urgency results in leakage of urine, this is called urge incontinence.
 Environmental factors which may stimulate the bladder include arriving home, going outside on a cold day, and the sound of running water.

-Stress, depression, and anxiety are psychological states that also have this effect; even emotionally-charged conversation can result in urge incontinence.
+Stress and anxiety are psychological states that can also have this effect;3 even emotionally-charged conversation can result in urge incontinence.
 Realistically, no one is able to live their life entirely stress-free and ways to minimise stress vary from person to person.
 Meditation, exercise, and avoiding caffeinated drinks are some of these methods.
 The first two of these are excellent means of lowering cortisol, a significant stress hormone.
-In fact, studies have shown how regular exercise functions as effectively as medication in lowering stress.2
+In fact, studies have shown how regular exercise functions as effectively as medication in lowering stress.4

 Diabetes is a condition in which the levels of sugar in your blood are abnormally high due to the reduced effect of a hormone called insulin.
-High levels of blood sugar can damage the eyes, heart, fingers and toes, so the body tries to dispose of all this sugar in the urine.
-Consequently, people with diabetes often have urinary frequency and/or urinary incontinence.
+High levels of blood sugar can damage the eyes, heart, fingers, and toes, so the body tries to dispose of all this sugar in the urine.
+Consequently, people with diabetes often have urinary frequency and/or urinary incontinence.5

-Diabetes also damages the immune system and as a sugary environment encourages bacterial growth, this may lead to frequent UTIs.
+Diabetes also damages the immune system and, as a sugary environment, encourages bacterial growth which may lead to frequent UTIs.
 Getting your glucose levels checked in your blood and urine involves a simple test at the GP.
-Bringing the blood sugars back to normal levels is extremely important as its damaging effects on the body are lifelong.
+Bringing the blood sugars back to normal levels is extremely important as its damaging effects on the body can be lifelong.
 If you are urinating very frequently and perhaps experiencing other symptoms, such as excessive thirst and weight loss, then it is important to go see your GP.
 Maintaining a healthy lifestyle is the best way to prevent diabetes.